 - Martin GarbusFirst Amendment lawyer and a partner in the law firm of Davis & Gilbert LLP.
 He is an attorney for Josh Wolf.
 He is also author of the new book, The Next 25 Years: The New Supreme Court and What It Means for Americans.

-Josh Wolf, 24, has spent almost six months in jail.
-More time than any journalist in US history for protecting his sources.
-He was jailed on August 1st of last year when he refused to turn over video that he had shot of an anti-G8 demonstration in San Francisco to a federal grand jury. [includes rush transcript]
+Josh Wolf, 24, has spent almost six months in jail, more time than any journalist in U.S. history for protecting his sources.
+He was jailed on August 1 of last year when he refused to turn over video that he had shot of an anti-G8 demonstration in San Francisco to a federal grand jury. [includes rush transcript]

-Wolf had sold some of the footage to the nightly news as well as posted some on his website.
-The news broadcast attracted the attention of local and federal law enforcement agents who were investigating clashes between the police and demonstrators at the protest.
-They later served Wolf a federal subpoena requiring he turn over his unpublished video footage as well as testify about the protesters seen on the tape.
+Wolf had sold some of the footage to the nightly news, as well as posted some on his website.
+The news broadcast attracted the attention of local and federal law enforcement agents who were investigating clashes between police and protesters.
+They later served Wolf a federal subpoena requiring he turn over his unpublished video footage as well as testify about the protesters seen on tape.
 When Wolf refused to comply, he was charged with contempt of court and incarcerated.

-Wolf’s imprisonment has prompted outcries by advocates for freedom of the press who say it is out of proportion to the scale of the investigation.
-Lucie Morrillon of Reporters without Borders has stated '’this is one more example of the increasing attacks on confidentiality of sources in the United States, one more blow to investigative journalism and, eventually, to the right for American people to be informed.
-This is a bad signal sent to the rest of the world.'’
+Wolf’s imprisonment has prompted outcries by advocates for freedom of the press, who say it’s out of proportion to the scale of the investigation.
+Lucie Morillon of Reporters Without Borders has stated, “this is one more example of the increasing attacks on confidentiality of sources in the United States, one more blow to investigative journalism and, eventually, to the right for American people to be informed.
+This is a bad signal sent to the rest of the world,” she said.